 What is Peyronie’s Disease?

-Peyronie’s disease is a condition in which the penis forms scar tissue, called a plaque,which can result in a bent (curved) or indented penis.
-Dr. Clavell is a board-certified, fellowship trained urologist and men’s health specialist, and one of the few men’s health specialists who’s also an expert in the management and surgical treatments for Peyronie’s disease in Houston.
-Dr. Clavell is also involved in training surgeons both nationally and internationally in regards Peyronie’s disease.
+Peyronie’s disease is a condition in which the penis forms scar tissue, called a plaque, which can result in a bent (curved) or indented penis.
+Dr. Clavell is a board-certified, fellowship-trained urologist and men’s health specialist, and one of the few men’s health specialists who’s also an expert in the management and surgical treatments for Peyronie’s disease in Houston and the United States.
+Dr. Clavell is also involved in training surgeons both nationally and internationally in regards to Peyronie’s disease.
 He will take the time to provide you with a comprehensive diagnosis and determine the best treatment option for you.
 For more information, contact our urology clinic at (713) 652-5011 and schedule an appointment today!

 Causes of Peyronie’s Disease